eigenholser/vaers-data-report/README.md

 The United States Federal Government Department of Health and Human Services operates the Vaccine Adverse Event Reporting System.
 This is a voluntary reporting system for vaccine adverse events.
-It has been estimated that [only 1% of vaccine adverse events are reported (PDF).](https://digital.ahrq.gov/sites/default/files/docs/publication/r18hs017045-lazarus-final-report-2011.pdf)
+It has been estimated that [fewer than 1% of vaccine adverse events are reported (PDF).](https://digital.ahrq.gov/sites/default/files/docs/publication/r18hs017045-lazarus-final-report-2011.pdf)

 This is a very simple tool written in Kotlin that will correlate the VAERS ID